bfletcher/iotdm-pyclient/README.md

 ## Functionality and Limitations

 The distribution is a Python framework to support a oneM2M compatible IoT client with HTTP and CoAP protocol support.
 The API is limited in this version.
 Results of operations are not returned to the calling application (even success/failure indications).
- API results are recorded only as print statements.
+API results are returned as (responseCode, responseString) for both http and CoAP requests.

 When using the CoAP protocol functions they block until a response has been received.
 To achieve this, the twisted reactor runs in a separate thread.